Spreading Awareness with Paid Social Media

 Insights

 SCCADVASA originally came to Online Optimism in 2021 because they needed to expand their reach beyond their existing audience and didn’t have the internal capacity to manage complex paid social campaigns.
-As a statewide coalition supporting 13 domestic violence programs across South Carolina, they needed messaging and imagery that could resonate with diverse audiences, from survivors seeking help to community members wanting to support prevention efforts.
+As a statewide coalition supporting 22 domestic violence and sexual assault programs across South Carolina, they needed messaging and imagery that could resonate with diverse audiences, from survivors seeking help to community members wanting to support prevention efforts.

 The annual challenge in this partnership is creating campaigns that are both impactful and sensitive.
 The messaging and imagery needs to:

-• Educate people about what constitutes domestic violence and sexual assault,
+• Educate people about the signs of domestic violence and sexual assault and where to find help in their communities,

 • Avoid triggering imagery or victim-blaming language,